Call us for a quote today on

 How to find out if you’re in a flood risk area

 Not sure whether your home is in a flood risk area?
-You can find out whether your area is deemed to be at risk by checking the relevant website depending on where you live in the UK.
+Depending on where you live in the UK, you can find out whether your area is deemed to be at risk by checking the relevant website.
 You can also sign up for flood warnings in your local area.

-• Flood Re — Several insurers on our panel subscribe to the government-backed Flood Re scheme to make sure you get Flood Insurance at an affordable cost.
+- Flood Re — Several insurers on our panel subscribe to the government-backed Flood Re scheme to make sure you get support with Flood Insurance costs.

 How to make a claim for home flooding